ddecarle/eeb462-2024/Lab7_Phylogenomics3.md

 As mentioned previously, we are using a **summary approach**, which **takes gene trees as input**.
 So, the first step in building a species tree is building gene trees for each of our loci.
 Gene trees will be inferred in RAxML.

-25. In SciNet, navigate back to your `$HOME` directory, and make a new folder within the `ASTRAL` directory to hold your gene trees.
+25. In SciNet, navigate back to your `$HOME` directory, and make a new folder within the `Astral` directory to hold your gene trees.
 (Then, confirm that your folder was created using `ls`.)

     ```
     cd $HOME/
-    mkdir TREES/ASTRAL/geneTrees
+    mkdir TREES/Astral/geneTrees

-    ls TREES/ASTRAL
+    ls TREES/Astral
     ```

 26. Use the following for loop to make 18 maximum likelihood gene trees using the edited alignments that we have stored in the `Aligns_edited` directory.
-The outputted gene trees will be stored in the `TREES/ASTRAL/geneTrees` directory.
+The outputted gene trees will be stored in the `TREES/Astral/geneTrees` directory.
 We are running RAxML in almost the same way as for the concatenated tree, except that this time **no outgroup taxon is specified**, because ASTRAL takes unrooted gene trees as input.
 (It will take close to 15 minutes for all of your gene trees to be complete.)

     ```
     cd Aligns_edited